Estimated reading time: 7 minutes

 However, make sure you take the time to inform the volunteers of the feedback received, what was done with the survey results, and the steps you’ve taken to make applicable improvements.

-This communicates to the volunteers that you followed through on your commitment to take action on their feedback, and it sends the message that you value their input.
+This communicates to volunteers that you followed through on your commitment to act on their feedback and that you value their input.

-This is another example of things that organizations can do to strengthen the relationship, volunteer engagement, and commitment of their volunteers.
+This is another example of ways organizations can strengthen relationships, volunteer engagement, and volunteers’ commitment.

 Do you solicit feedback from your volunteers?